100% Film & Television Quality Control & Post

 f.
 Note any program audio problems (ticks, pops, scratches, mutes, low level, missing dialogue etc.)

 g.
-Note other video issues (motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, framing errors, converion errors, frame blending, pixel errors, and many other potential problems.)
+Note other video issues (motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, framing errors, conversion errors, frame blending, pixel errors, and many other potential problems.)

 Dub / Tech QC: For shows that have already been QC’d and have now been dubbed, purpose to make sure that no new problems occurred in dubbing process.
 Run time is usually 1.5 times the length of program